guillaumevincent/guillaumevincent.com/_posts/2015-01-31-OpenSMTPD-Dovecot-SpamAssassin.md

 In this post, I explained how to configure OpenSMTPD, Dovecot and SpamAssassin to take your email back.

 <!--more-->
+<p>last edit: may 02 2015</p>
 <h1>Requirements</h1>
 <ul>
-<li>a personal server with a recent operating system (Ubuntu 14.04 or FreeBSD 9.3)</li>
+<li>a personal server with a recent operating system.
+Check OpenSMTPD, Spamd and Dovecot are available on your system.
+I use Ubuntu 14.04 LTS 64bit for this tutorial</li>
 <li>a domain name</li>
-<li>TLS certificate to encrypt communications between your mail client and server.
-You need the private key of the
-certificate that often ends with .key (eg private.oslab.fr.key) and public certificate that ends with .crt or .pem (eg certificate.oslab.fr.crt) <a href="https://help.ubuntu.com/12.04/serverguide/certificates-and-security.html">see how to generate the certificate on ubuntu</a></li>
 </ul>
 <script src="//ajax.googleapis.com/ajax/libs/angularjs/1.2.19/angular.min.js"></script>
 <script type="text/javascript">